minerllabs/public-site/basalt/index.md

 ## [Sign-up to participate on <u>[AIcrowd]</u>!](https://www.aicrowd.com/challenges/neurips-2022-minerl-basalt-competition).
 ## [Join our Discord for updates](https://discord.com/invite/BT9uegr).

-If you are looking for the page for BASALT 2021 competition, you can find it [here](/basalt/basalt_2021.html).

 <div class="sidebarstatus">
     <iframe src="https://discordapp.com/widget?id=565639094860775436&theme=dark" width="100%" height="400" allowtransparency="true" frameborder="0"></iframe>
 </div>